 Those with travel-related questions also have an opportunity to engage, as her regular 'ask Jackie' sessions aim to give in-depth answers to her online community.

-Scottish adventurer Alice Morrison lives in a village in Morocco's Atlas Mountains and her fortnightly podcast gives an insight into daily life there.
-Older episodes cover her Sahara expedition, when she trekked 2,000kms with camels, while she is now starting to plan her next big journey.
+Scottish adventurer Alice Morrison lives in a village in Morocco's Atlas Mountains and her fortnightly podcast gives an insight into daily life there when she's at home.
+However, older episodes cover her Sahara expedition, when she trekked 2,000kms with camels, while more recent ones cover her Atlas Expedition when she took camels 1,400kms across the Atlas Mountains.

-The Big Travel Podcast features politicians, paralympians, philanthropists, famous faces from TV, radio, music, books, journalism, sports, stage and screen.
+The Big Travel Podcast features an eclectic mix of politicians, paralympians, philanthropists, famous faces from TV, radio, music, books, journalism, sports, stage and screen.

-Hosted by Lisa Francesca Nand, expect fascinating travel tales from SAS soldiers, adventurers and ordinary people, too.
+Hosted by Lisa Francesca Nand, expect fascinating travel tales whatever the background or day job of the guest.

 Rick Steves is an American travel writer, guidebook author, television personality and podcast presenter.